npadula/blog/content/_index.md

 +++
-title = "The Abstractionist"
+title = "nico.txt"
 menu = "main"
 +++

-As a programmer, I deal with abstractions for work on a daily basis.
-As an obsessive abstractionist, I also deal with them the rest of the day.
-Here is a collection of ramblings about said abstractions (and some other things too).
-Sometimes in English, sometimes in Spanish.
+As a [programmer](https://npadula.com), I deal with abstractions for work on a daily basis.
+As an overall nerd, I also deal with them for fun during the rest of the day.
+Here is a collection of thoughts on those subjects and some others.
+Sometimes in Spanish, sometimes in English.

 ## Things you can find here